lowlighter/metrics/source/plugins/core/README.md

 ### Manual handling

-Use `config_output: none` to perform custom processing with outputs.
+Use `output_action: none` to perform custom processing with outputs.
 They will be available under `/metrics_renders/{filename}` in the runner.

 *Example: generate outputs and manually push them*